Learn the key differences between naive and optimal diversification strategies and how they affect your portfolio's risk and returns.

 The concept can be traced back to the "1/N strategy," where investors allocate equal portions of their capital to each of N available assets, creating an equally weighted portfolio.
 While this method avoids complex mathematical calculations, it prioritises simplicity over precision.

 For example, an investor practicing naive diversification with a USD 12,000 portfolio might split it equally among stocks, bonds, and commodities, allocating USD 4,000 to each asset class.
-This approach ensures some level of diversification but does not account for how these assets interact with each other during market shifts.
+This approach provides broad exposure but does not account for how these assets may interact with each other during market shifts.

 Naive diversification appeals to investors due to its accessibility and ease of implementation, particularly for those new to portfolio management or without access to advanced tools.
-However, its reliance on equal weighting means it often overlooks critical factors like asset volatility or economic conditions, which can limit its effectiveness in optimising risk and returns.
+However, its reliance on equal weighting means it does not explicitly account for volatility or correlation, which may make it less efficient than optimisation in some settings.

 The role of behavioural biases in naive diversification